carpentries/lesson-development-training/episodes/09-formative-assessment.md

 How might you identify that misconception in your learners while they follow your lesson?
 Share your answer in the collaborative notes document.

+Hint: Try thinking about related or common tools the learners might know and how applying that prior knowledge might lead to a misconception with the topic you are teaching.

 ::::::::::::::::::::::::::::::::::::::::::::::::::